British PM's ex-media boss in court

-LONDON (Reuters) - The former communications chief of British Prime Minister David Cameron appeared in court on Thursday, accused with six others over hacking the phones of Hollywood stars, politicians and crime victims.
+LONDON (Reuters) - The former communications chief of British Prime Minister David Cameron appeared in court on Thursday, accused with six others of hacking the phones of Hollywood stars, politicians and crime victims in a scandal that has rocked Rupert Murdoch’s media empire and raised questions over Cameron’s judgement.

 Alongside Coulson in the dock stood the paper’s former managing editor Stuart Kuttner, former news editor Greg Miskiw, former head of news Ian Edmondson, ex-chief reporter Neville Thurlbeck and former reporter James Weatherup.